The Sri Guru Granth Sahib (SGGS) rejects decorating the gross body-frame with religious paraphernalia, or symbols, or robes (ਧਾਰਮਕ ਚਿਨ), etc.

 Because, in the end, when the dead body is placed on pyre or tossed into a cremation furnace, all religious paraphernalia or symbols drop off the body!
 This is the edict of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS…).

-Hence, they are of no use to the soul or the mind that has no form-shape-color.
-It departs without any religious paraphernalia (symbols, robes, etc.).
+Hence, all religious paraphernalia or symbols are of no use to the soul or the mind that has no form-shape-color.
+It departs without any religious paraphernalia, symbols, robes, etc.

 Baabaa Nanak explains this in the SGGS with an example of the “thread” (“Janaeoo – ਜਨੇਊ “) , which the priest (Pujaaree groups) tried to put on Babaa Nanak during the “Janaeoo – ਜਨੇਊ ” ceremony.
 According to Baabaa Nanak, when this religious thread is put on a person by the priest, this is what happens — that person departs without it:

 - ਓਹੁ ਮੁਆ ਓਹੁ ਝੜਿ ਪਇਆ ਵੇਤਗਾ ਗਇਆ ॥੧॥: (Janaeoo or sacred thread) drops off (the body upon getting burnt in the pyre of that man, and he thus) departs without the thread (i.e., the religious symbol of thread does not continue with the soul)! (sggs 471).